 - Some old rags for mopping up

-This camper van water design is specific to my needs.
+This camper van water design meets my specific needs.
 Your own may be similar, or a world apart.
-The basic plumbing and heating principles of the design however, are fundamentally the same.
+Still the basic plumbing and heating principles are fundamentally the same.

 Do you want to show your support or say thanks for our free guides?
 Give us a like on Facebook or sign up for our free newsletter!